Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Introduction

-In recent years, diffusion models have achieved great success in generation tasks \cite{ddpm, ddim}, and they have been widely applied in various fields \cite{ddpm, ddim, xu2023versatile, qiu2023irdm, chi2024rf, fesl_diffusion-based_2024, MIMOdiffusion}.
-In a typical diffusion noise-adding system, Gaussian white noise is gradually added to the target, whereas in the corresponding generation procedure, we gradually remove the noise to perform an inverse process of noise addition.
-Although generating from pure noise often leads to good results that follow the dataset distribution, it may be problematic in that we are not controlling the generation direction.
-Thus, it is also common to generate from coarse or imperfect estimations when a specific target output is desired.
+Diffusion models have recently emerged as a powerful class of generative models and have achieved remarkable success in a wide range of generation tasks \cite{ddpm, ddim}.
+In a typical diffusion process, Gaussian white noise is gradually added to a clean target, and generation is performed by approximately inverting this process, progressively removing noise.
+While sampling from pure noise often yields high-quality samples that follow the dataset distribution, it provides little control over the generation direction.
+In many practical scenarios, however, we are interested in refining a coarse or imperfect estimate toward a specific target output rather than generating from scratch.

-When initializing the generation from rough estimations, we usually initialize the current time in the diffusion procedure based on the predicted distance between the initial value and the target.
-As frequently discussed in the overviews \cite{yang2023diffusion, chen2024overview}, we can denoise \cite{ddpm, ddim}, fulfill \cite{lugmayr2022repaint, corneanu2024latentpaint, liu2023image}, or edit \cite{kawar2023imagic, huang2025diffusion, zhang2023inversion} input images to generate outputs that satisfy task requirements through diffusion models.
-In the reconstruction of radio maps, there are also numerous works that generate radio maps from samples \cite{sortino2024radiff, luo2024rm} or past estimations \cite{wang2024radiodiff}.

-Extending this idea to wireless transceivers, similar generation problems from rough initializations are widespread.
-Unlike traditional neural network (NN)-based mapping frameworks, generative methods are gaining increased attention due to their high resilience to the ubiquitous noise in wireless systems \cite{8054694, 11017513, zhu2025wirelesslargeaimodel}.
-Instead of generating solely from white noise, diffusion can be guided by initial imperfect MIMO channel estimates, enabling more targeted and accurate reconstruction \cite{balevi2020high, MIMOdiffusion}.
-Further considering the orthogonal frequency division multiplexing (OFDM) scheme, prior work has shown that initializing the diffusion process with imperfect MIMO channel estimates can improve reconstruction quality \cite{ma_diffusion_2024, fesl_diffusion-based_2024}, which aligns with our approach.
-In addition, prior knowledge of data symbol distributions can be leveraged to guide the diffusion process and enhance the quality of the generated channel matrices \cite{zilberstein_joint_2024, tnse}.

-However, the initialization methods above consider all elements of the diffusion variable as having the same reliability, which is not accurate in some applications such as the wireless multi-antenna OFDM receiver.
-Some existing works obtain good results despite not taking into account that elements exhibit non-identical noise distribution \cite{ma_diffusion_2024, tnse, lugmayr2022repaint, corneanu2024latentpaint, liu2023image, kawar2023imagic, huang2025diffusion}.
-Thus, there is a need for new diffusion methods where the time step in the diffusion procedure can be described accurately.
-As illustrated in Fig. \ref{fig:overlook}, we show a typical diffusion procedure of a cat image.
-Traditional diffusion model works focus on how to generate the right-bottom figure from the left-up noisy image, and the procedure follows the corresponding diagonal line.
-However, in many scenarios, we can have initial observations anywhere in the square.
-In this paper, we focus on such non-identical initializations, and investigate the diffusion procedure through different paths as shown in Fig. \ref{fig:overlook}.